ice-HoTF/Arma_3_Mission_Wasteland_Warzone/README.md

 \
 \
 \
-Survival:
-\
-\
-To survive you need to stay healthy.
-Make sure you're good on food and water.
-You will have indicators for food and water in your down right corner and inside the inventory window.
-\
-\
-\
-\
-Saving:
-\
-\
-Autosave is activated for your character, gear, vehicles and player location.
-Extra Guns and items can be stored inside player owned vehicles and/or weapon crates.
-\
-\
-\
-\
 Player Menu:
 \
 \
 Scroll the mouse wheel and click on 'Player Menu' with your mouse wheel.
-In this menu you can eat, drink, join group, drop items, drop cash, toggle earplugs and open the 'Help' page.
+In this menu you can join group, drop items, toggle earplugs and open the 'Help' page.
 \
 \
 \